Get something done when you call a meeting

 — open issues stating when discussion will resume.
 A quick review of action items gets everybody’s alignment and solidifies responsibilities for implementation.

-Two-minute continuous quality improvement taps the intelligence of your participants.
+Two-minute CQI taps the intelligence of your participants.

-Begeman closes his meetings by asking for a quick round of input to these two questions:
+Begeman closes his meetings with a quick round of input to two questions:

 — What worked at this meeting?